Israel intercepts Global Sumud Flotilla as it nears Gaza

 Reuters

-Earlier, activists reported seeing more than a dozen vessels ahead of them and said all ships had switched to ‘alarm mode’.
-On board the Alma, members were shown in live footage wearing life jackets and preparing for a possible interception.
+Earlier, activists reported seeing more than a dozen Israeli vessels ahead of them and said all flotilla ships had switched to “alarm mode.”

 Crew members sit in a circle aboard the Gaza-bound Alma vessel, part of the Global Sumud Flotilla, in this screengrab from a video released on 1 October 2025.

-The UN urged for the safety and rights of those on board.
+The United Nations called for the safety and rights of those on board to be respected.
 Spokesperson Stephane Dujarric said: “We do not want anyone to get hurt, and we want people’s rights to be respected.
 We want to make sure everyone is safe.”

-Marine tracking data placed the flotilla about 150 nautical miles (278 km) from Gaza, an area described by campaigners as high-risk due to previous interceptions.
+The flotilla, carrying humanitarian and medical supplies, set sail at the end of August from Genoa and Barcelona, aiming to reach Gaza.
+Marine tracking data placed the vessels about 150 nautical miles (278 km) from Gaza, an area considered high-risk due to previous interceptions.

-The mission comes amid warnings from humanitarian agencies about shortages of food, medicine and aid in Gaza, where a blockade has been in place for nearly 18 years.
+The mission comes amid warnings from humanitarian agencies about severe shortages of food, medicine, and aid in Gaza, where a blockade has been in place for nearly 18 years.

 Tags